About the 3D Facelift

 3D Facelift Process

-Dr. Raghu Athré developed the revolutionary 3D Facelift to combat and manage all of the results of facial aging.
+Dr. Raghu Athré developed the revolutionary 3D Facelift to best combat and manage all of the results of facial aging.

 The 3D Facelift incorporates the following techniques:

 Surgical facelifting lifts the cheeks and resuspends tissues, bringing the cheekbones back into prominence and reestablishing the normal heart shape of youthful faces.
 The best facelift methods eradicate the jowls, recreate a sharp jawline and neckline, and soften the melolabial region (smile lines).

 Volume replenishment using your own fat recreates the volume of the youthful face, especially in the temples and along the lower eyelid and cheek intersection.
 Dr. Athré also uses some amount of volume repositioning.